Chadwick Boseman's widow reflects on loving and losing him – KION546

 She described how grateful she was to have been by his side, saying she couldn’t “believe that I was so lucky.”

-“I can’t believe I got that I got to love this person and I also got him to love me too,” she told Goldberg.
+“I can’t believe that I got to love this person and I also got him to love me too,” she told Goldberg.

 “The View” moderator asked Ledward Boseman if there had been fear prior to his death over news that had come out that Boseman may have been ill.